Manason/effective-fivem-lua/docs/functions.md

 - Functions should normally not be more than 6-10 lines long.
 A long function is a sign that it may be doing more than one thing, or maybe including low level code mixed with high level code.

 ## Naming
-- Functions should be named in camelCase format to differentiate from natives and standard lua library functions
+- local functions should be named in camelCase format to differentiate from natives and standard lua library functions
 - Functions should also be named with a leading verb.

 ```lua title="BAD"